jookies/jasmin/misc/doc/sources/management/jcli/index.rst

 Profiles and persistence
 ************************

-Everything done using the Jasmin console will be set in runtime memory, and it will remain there untill Jasmin is stopped, that's where persistence is needed.
+Everything done using the Jasmin console will be set in runtime memory, and it will remain there until Jasmin is stopped, that's where persistence is needed to keep the same configuration when restarting.

 Persist
 =======